RichBu/Resume/Resume-Rich Budek_2018_r02.md

 * Designed first ever plastic insert on brass die roll for Weidenmiller Company
 * Designed industry first 3D twisted parting line die molds
 * Innovation and speeded up deliver times caused increase in sales by 50% even during one of the worst recessions
-* Regarded by customers as the “go to guy” for engineering advice, calculations, and designs
+* Regarded by customers as the ï¿½go to guyï¿½ for engineering advice, calculations, and designs
 * Have to deal with vendors, suppliers and machine shops from all over the country and world
 * Regular lecturer at American Institute of Baking classes on machinery usage and design of dies
 * Exhibit at trade show events
 * Responsible for the entire staff of machinists, engineers, programmers, and others to sanswer all questions, provide guidance, and to ensure proper training

-2016–2017	Cromite	Wheeling IL
+2016ï¿½2017	Cromite	Wheeling IL
 VP Engineering / Lead Engineer     currently company under litigation
-* Start up company developing the world’s first handheld portable chromatography unit
+* Start up company developing the worldï¿½s first handheld portable chromatography unit
 * Brought passion and need for agile development, sense of urgency
 * 4 person company
 * In charge of all engineering: mechanical designs, mechanical NC programing, electrical design, PCB design, firmware, and Android/iOS/ PC interface software.